 Though there is plenty of action to be found in Hanoi, it is sometimes called “city of lakes” because of the peaceful waterfront settings found throughout town.
 These places are popular spots to bicycle, paint, unwind, and enjoy the lotus ponds!
 Breathe, stretch, and be present.

 With its distinct flavors and textures, Vietnam is known for its astounding food culture.
 After walking through street markets with enticing tropical fruits and warm pots of pho, our group learns how to cook and create some Vietnamese dishes with our local guide!

 Imagine you're on a boat exploring new lands full of twists and turns through colorful rice fields and Karst towers.
 Down the Ngo Dong River, peacefully we'll sail, exploring caves and keeping our eyes open for mountain goats, kingfishers and monkeys.

 From the city to the countryside, Vietnam and its people are rich in song, dance, and music.
 Bring along some of your favorite tunes and best moves to share and connect with everyone along the way.
 You never know, one song may just lead to a new best friend!

-Working with victims of Agent Orange at Friendship Village by assisting students in special education classes, helping in the garden, & socializing with children and veterans; Planting trees, faciliting day camp, teaching English in Hoa Binh province.
+Working with victims of Agent Orange at Friendship Village by assisting students in special education classes, helping in the garden, & socializing with children and veterans; Working on construction and gardening based projects with our host family in Hoa Binh province.

 A Certificate of Community Service indicating the total number of hours worked and a Presidential Volunteer Service Award will be issued upon successful completion of the program.